vahidinasab/vahidinasab.github.io/docs/index.md

 ## NEWS

 o July 2020: Our White Paper for EU H2020 inteGRIDy project published.

-LINK TO THE WHITE PAPER o   MAY 2020: I serve as the Editor of a new Springer book on Active Buildings entitled: Active Building Energy Systems: Operation and Control.
-LINK TO THE CALL FOR BOOK CHAPTERS o  APRIL 2020: Our paper acknowledged as the Top Downloaded Paper of by WILEY International Journal of Electrical and Energy Systems in 2018-2019. o   JANUARY 2020: I started my collaboration with the Active Buiding Centre (ABC) as a senior researcher.
+o   MAY 2020: I serve as the Editor of a new Springer book on Active Buildings entitled: Active Building Energy Systems: Operation and Control.

+o  APRIL 2020: Our paper acknowledged as the Top Downloaded Paper of by WILEY International Journal of Electrical and Energy Systems in 2018-2019.

+o   JANUARY 2020: I started my collaboration with the Active Buiding Centre (ABC) as a senior researcher.